Tuesday, December 31, 2019

 Monday, May 20, 2019

-MARY IDA (WOLF) STOVER'S ESTATE SETTLEMENT
+MARY IDA (WOLF/HAHN) STOVER'S ESTATE SETTLEMENT

 By family accounts, John and Mary did not have a happy marriage and it is thought by the current living members of my family that they may have spent the last 10 - 15 years of their marriage living separately.
 My grandma (Jennie) told her own children that she was in her teens before she remembered meeting her father.